Shopify/polaris/src/components/KeyboardAccessories/README.md

 # Keyboard accessories

 On iOS and Android, software keyboards appear on the screen when typing.
 Keyboard accessories allows additional content and actions based on what merchants are doing.
-For example, when the merchant is updating a description and needs controls for bolding, italicizing, and underlining.
+For example, when merchants are updating a description and need controls for bolding, italicizing, and underlining.

 ---